Florence422/radio_gadern_app/README.md

 ---

-## 🌟 The Vision
+## The Vision

 Radio Garden Enhanced transforms an unknown gem into a discovery-driven platform that connects people across borders through the universal language of music and radio.
-By combining the serendipity of live radio with the convenience of modern streaming, we're making global listening accessible, personal, and unforgettable.
+By combining the serendipity of live radio with the convenience of modern streaming, we're making global listening accessible, personal and unforgettable.

 **Discover local.
 Explore global.
 Stream seamlessly.**

 ---

-## 📞 Connect With Us
+##  Connect With Us

 - **Repository**: [github.com/yourusername/radio-garden-enhanced]
 - **Live Demo**: [Coming Soon]